-The judgment described the policy behind the presumption as preventing unintended conflicts between U.S. law and laws of other countries, and stated that congress is primarily concerned with domestic conditions: “We believe if Congress had intended that the whistle-blower provision would apply abroad to foreign entities, it would have said so and certainly would have considered, before enacting the law, the problems and limits of extraterritorial enforcement,” wrote Judge Levin H. Campbell.
+The judgment described the policy behind the presumption as preventing unintended conflicts between U.S. law and laws of other countries, and stated that Congress is primarily concerned with domestic conditions: “We believe if Congress had intended that the whistle-blower provision would apply abroad to foreign entities, it would have said so and certainly, would have considered, before enacting the law, the problems, and limits of extraterritorial enforcement,” wrote Judge Levin H. Campbell.
 Scholars argue that this interpretation denies the reality that over a thousand foreign companies list their securities in the United States and voluntarily subject themselves to U.S. laws.

 In Penesso v.
 LLC International, the administrative judge found that a U.S. citizen working abroad could bring a claim under Section 806 of SOX.
 In this case, the judgment stated that Cranero was not controlling on the issue of extraterritoriality because Penesso was U.S. citizen working abroad and some of the actions he complained of took place in the USA.

 3. Despite the relative uncertainty as to the applicability of all the SOX provisions to companies established in Europe, companies want to be in a position to comply with the specific whistleblowing provisions of the Act.
-However, in Europe, whistleblowers are looked at as informants, and certainly not considered as folk hero as in America.
-Some countries taken lead in resisting provisions of the SOX that shield from retaliation and set up channels to report.
+However, in Europe, whistleblowers are looked at as informants, and certainly not considered as a folk hero as in America.
+Some countries took lead in resisting provisions of the SOX that shield from retaliation and set up channels to report.

 Europeans tend to think that some core provisions conflict with their national laws regulating labor and privacy.
-German and French regulators in 2005 refused to ap¬prove whistle-blower mechanisms sought by three U.S. companies—McDonald’s Corp. and CEAC/Exide Tech¬no-logies in France and Wal-Mart in Germany.
+German and French regulators in 2005 refused to ap¬prove whistle-blower mechanisms sought by three U.S. companies—McDonald’s Corp. and CEAC/Exide Tech¬no-logic in France and Wal-Mart in Germany.
 The companies wanted to weave the protections into their operations in those countries to comply with Sarbanes and Oxley.